US electrical-contractor market, mapped

 By revenue and labor force, Quanta Services (NYSE:PWR) is the largest, with roughly 16,000 craft employees and a portfolio that includes PAR Electrical Contractors, InfraSource, Dashiell, and dozens of other subsidiary operating companies.
 By storefront count visible to a B2B vendor, Mr. Electric (Neighborly franchise) leads with 190 franchisee-LLC locations.
 The two answers are both correct because they measure different things.
 Quanta sells to utilities and large industrials; Mr. Electric sells to homeowners through 190 different franchise owners.

-How is Orbital's count different from ENR or NECA?
+How is Orbital's count different from other industry rankings?

-ENR (Engineering News-Record) ranks electrical contractors by self-reported annual revenue.
-NECA represents roughly 4,000 member contractors.
-Both are excellent for what they cover.
+Most industry rankings sort electrical contractors by self-reported annual revenue.
 This list ranks the same market by US location count, including the sub-brand operating offices that get hidden when a public parent reports one consolidated entity.
-The picture is different on purpose.
-ENR sees Quanta as one company; the storefront view shows roughly 25 major Quanta operating offices and 200 sub-brand operating companies.
+A revenue ranking sees Quanta as one company; the storefront view shows roughly 25 major Quanta operating offices and 200 sub-brand operating companies.

 Why does the top 10 look smaller than press coverage suggests?

 Because press coverage measures revenue and this view measures locations.
-The top 10 by storefront count combine to roughly 500 US locations against a universe of 70,000 establishments, well under 1 percent of the market by location count.
+The top 10 by storefront count combine for fewer than 500 US locations, well under 1 percent of the market by location count.
 Independents with one shop run the majority of every electrical-contractor storefront in the country.
 Commercial electrical is consolidating by revenue and by labor share; it is not consolidating at the storefront level the way fast food or auto repair has.

 Can I filter by state, metro, or sub-segment?